hikaru7719/go-git-tag-version/README.md

 If you use this cli in except git repository, cli wil fail with error.
 You must install git command before you use this cli.

-Command line options is below.
+Command line options are below.

 ```
 Usage: